-Your child’s health history, a physical exam, and certain tests can help your child’s doctor diagnose bronchitis.
-During the exam, the doctor will listen to your child’s chest and check his or her ears, nose, and throat.
+Your child’s health history, a physical exam, and certain tests can help your child’s health care provider diagnose bronchitis.
+During the exam, the provider will listen to your child’s chest and check his or her ears, nose, and throat.
 One or more of these tests may also be done:

-Other tests: Your child’s doctor may order other tests to check for underlying problems such as allergies or asthma.
+Other tests: Your child’s health care provider may order other tests to check for underlying problems such as allergies or asthma.
 Your child may be referred to a specialist for these tests.

 The best treatment for acute bronchitis is to ease symptoms.
 To help your child feel more comfortable:

 Give your child plenty of fluids, such as water, juice, or warm soup.
 Fluids loosen mucus, helping your child breathe more easily.
 They also prevent dehydration.

 Make sure your child gets plenty of rest.